Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms: Discussions Conclusions

-Our work can be extended and developed in numerous directions.
-First is the precise determination of the Fourier coefficients of different rank black holes in decomposition of higher powers $E_4^n$ ($ n\geq 3$) of singular form $E_4$ that we believe describe the rank three black holes in octonionic magical supergravity which exhibit attractor phenomena unlike the rank one and rank two black holes and their restrictions to Hilbert modular forms.
+A summary of our main results was given in the introduction (\Cref{sec:intro}).
+In this section, we would like to point out how our work can be further developed and extended in various directions.
+The most pertinent extension is the precise determination of the Fourier coefficients of different rank elements of the exceptional Jordan algebra over integral octonions that lie in the exceptional cone in the decomposition of higher powers $E_4^n$ ($ n\geq 3$).
+These decompositions can then be used to determine the quantum degeneracies of charge states of rank three (large) BPS black holes.

-The other magical supergravity theories can be obtained from the octonionic magical supergravity theory by truncation.
+Secondly, the other magical supergravity theories can be obtained from the octonionic magical supergravity theory by truncation.
 Their spectrum generating conformal symmetry groups are $SO^*(12),SU(3,3)$ and $Sp(6,\mathbb{R})$.
-By restricting the conformal group $E_{7(-25)}$ to these subgroups one can obtain the corresponding results for the other magical supergravity theories in a straightforward manner.
+By restricting the conformal group $E_{7(-25)}$ to these subgroups one can obtain the corresponding results for the other magical supergravity theories.

 Another obvious question is if and how our work can be extended to rotating black holes and black rings in five dimensional MESGTs and their relation to $4d/5d$ uplifts.
+A well studied example of the $4d/5d$ uplift is for the case of $\mathcal{N}=4$ compactification of string theory.
+Extending our results to the quantum degeneracies of $\mathcal{N}=4$ supergravity theories in $5d$ whose underlying Jordan algebras are not Euclidean will be an important exercise which is currently being investigated \cite{MGAK}.

-As explained in the introduction, quasiconformal groups associated with Jordan algebras of degree three were proposed as spectrum generating symmetry groups of $4d$ supergravity theories.
+As explained in the introduction (\Cref{sec:intro}), quasiconformal groups associated with Jordan algebras of degree three were proposed as spectrum generating symmetry groups of $4d$ supergravity theories.
 For the octonionic magical supergravity this group is $E_{8(-24)}$ which acts nonlinearly on a 57 dimensional space coordinatized by the Freudenthal triple system associated with $J_3^{\mathbb{O}} $ extended by a singlet coordinate.
 Extension of our work to the spectra of $4d$ octonionic magical supergravity requires the extension of the nonlinear conformal action of $E_{7(-25)}(\mathbb{Z})$ on the exceptional Jordan algebra over the integral octonions to the nonlinear action of $E_{8(-24)}(\mathbb{Z})$ on the 57 dimensional space coordinatized by the exceptional Freudental triple system over integral octonions extended by $\mathbb{Z}$ which will be the subject of a separate study \cite{MG}.